 How to reduce ping

-There’s no single way to reduce your ping, but instead a number of possible solutions – it’s a trial and error process.
+There’s no single way to reduce your ping, but instead a number of possible solutions – it’s a trial-and-error process.
 The first, and simplest, solution is to close all other programs and windows on your computer, making sure that there are no active downloads running in the background that might be affecting the ping.

-If you’re still getting a high ping, try and move your laptop nearer your router or, better still, connect your computer directly to your router using an Ethernet cable like the cheap AmazonBasics CAT6 Ethernet cable or powerline adapters, of which we recommend the TP-Link AV2000 2-Port Gigabit Passthrough Powerline.
+If you’re still getting a high ping, try and move your laptop nearer your router or, better still, connect your computer directly to your router using an Ethernet cable like the cheap Ugreen CAT7 Ethernet cable or powerline adapters, of which we recommend the TP-Link AV2000 2-Port Gigabit Passthrough Powerline.
 This overcomes any potential issues that you may be having with Wi-Fi and poor signal strength, which may affect the latency of your internet connection.

 It’s also worth checking the wires between your router and the wall box, making sure that they’re all plugged in fully – we’ve had a few experiences with cable connections becoming loose over time, and tightening them has helped the problem.

 If that doesn’t work, you’ll have to try the oldest trick in the book: turn your router off and turn it back on again.
 Specifically, unplug the power cable from your router and wait around a minute before plugging it back in again.
 If your setup comprises of a separate router and modem, make sure you turn both off and not just the router.

 The next step would be to consider buying a new router.
 If you're just using the default one supplied by your internet service provider, you're probably not making the most of your connection.
 Upgrading to a better router like the ASUS-AC88U or Linksys WRT32X might help you get improved connection speeds, and potentially improve your Wi-Fi coverage too.